-Before we dive into the world of learning all about Seventh chords, it’s important you have a good grasp of two things; these being basic chord triads and intervals.
+Before we dive into the world of seventh chords, it’s important you have a good grasp of two things: basic major and minor chords and intervals.

 Types of triad

-There are four different types of triad.
-These are major, minor, diminished and augmented.
+There are four different types of triad: major, minor, diminished and augmented.
 You can see an example of the different chord types below and you can read more about constructing these types of triads here.

 In the above example, the C Major Triad uses notes C, E and G. The C Minor triad uses notes C, E flat and G. The C Diminished Triad uses C, E flat and G flat.
 The Augmented Triad uses C, E and G sharp.